-- a.
-Less than three months after initiation of haemodialysis. - b.
-If they have any uncontrolled medical condition (clinically unstable) including (but not limited to) infection or fever, recent (within 2 weeks) myocardial infarction or undiagnosed chest pain. - c.
-If they have any perceived physical or psychological barriers to exercise participation. - d.
-In patient in class D (unstable condition) as per the American Heart Association/American College of Sports Medicine Joint Position Statement: 1) unstable ischemia; 2) heart failure that is not compenstated;3) uncontrolled arrhythmias; 4) severe and symptomatic aortic stenosis; 5) hypertrophic cardiomyopathy or cardiomyopathy from recent myocarditis; 6) severe pulmonary hypertension; or 7) other conditions that could be aggravated by exercise (for example, resting systolic blood pressure >200 mm Hg or resting diastolic blood pressure >110 mm Hg; active or suspected myocarditis or pericarditis; suspected or known dissecting aneurysm; thrombophlebitis and recent systemic or pulmonary embolus). - e.
-Symptomatic hyper- or hypotension.

-We suggest the following safety monitoring

-- a.
-Prior to exercise, ask the patients how they feel, record last measured intradialytic blood pressure and heart rate. - b.
-During exercise, ask patient to report symptoms of pain, excessive fatigue, altered consciousness, overheating, anxiety, severe breathlessness, chest pain, dizziness / lightheadedness. - c.
-Rating of perceived exertion scale can be used during exercise to monitor intensity, and ensure exercise intensity does not provoke response greater than 15/hard (heavy) on the Borg RPE scale.
+- Exercise should be performed at a moderate exercise intensity.
+This should be between 12-14 on the Borg RPE Scale.
+This will enhance adoption and adherence in novel exercisers - Exercise can be progressed gradually by increasing duration, frequency (if not exercising during every haemodialysis treatment) and intensity (through increasing the resistance on the cycle ergometer). - There are no contraindications to performing exercise in the last half of the haemodialysis treatment - Resistance training (e.g. TheraBands and/or lifting of ankle weights) can be added including components of lower or upper body.
+There is no evidence that performing light upper body resistance exercise has adverse effects on vascular access. - Once patients are familiar with exercising during dialysis they should be encouraged to complete additional exercise on non-dialysis days. - To maintain exercise behaviour, behavioural strategies such a social support, goal setting of outcomes, instruction (modelling) of exercise behaviours, and motivational interviewing should be implemented. - Where possible exercise programmes should be individualised to participant needs. - For guidance around training and development of the multi-professional weight management team, see upcoming Global Renal Exercise (GREX) training and development programme. (https://grexercise.kch.illinois.edu). - Patients should avoid exercise: - o Less than three months after initiation of haemodialysis. - If they have any uncontrolled medical condition (clinically unstable) including (but not limited to) infection or fever, recent (within 2 weeks) myocardial infarction or undiagnosed chest pain. - If they have any perceived physical or psychological barriers to exercise participation. - In patient in class D (unstable condition) as per the American Heart Association/American College of Sports Medicine Joint Position Statement: 1) unstable ischemia; 2) heart failure that is not compenstated;3) uncontrolled arrhythmias; 4) severe and symptomatic aortic stenosis; 5) hypertrophic cardiomyopathy or cardiomyopathy from recent myocarditis; 6) severe pulmonary hypertension; or 7) other conditions that could be aggravated by exercise (for example, resting systolic blood pressure >200 mm Hg or resting diastolic blood pressure >110 mm Hg; active or suspected myocarditis or pericarditis; suspected or known dissecting aneurysm; thrombophlebitis and recent systemic or pulmonary embolus). - Symptomatic hyper- or hypotension. - We suggest the following safety monitoring: - Prior to exercise, ask the patients how they feel, record last measured intradialytic blood pressure and heart rate. - During exercise, ask patient to report symptoms of pain, excessive fatigue, altered consciousness, overheating, anxiety, severe breathlessness, chest pain, dizziness / light-headedness. - Rating of perceived exertion scale can be used during exercise to monitor intensity and ensure exercise intensity does not provoke response greater than 15/hard (heavy) on the Borg RPE scale.